upenn-embedded/final-project-s25-cat/README.md

 Car chassis

-To build this, we will design a base board, laser cut it with acrylic and attach the motors on the bottom and the main components.
-This is
+To build this, we will design a base board, laser cut it with1/8 inch acrylic and attach the motors on the bottom and the main components.

 Wheels

-There will be two front wheels, each attached to a motor.

-An omnidirectlional back wheel bearing will be used so the
+There will be two front wheels, each attached to a motor, and one swivel support wheel in the back.
+This setup will ensure the vehicle will be stable and have full freedom of movement w

 Motor

-We have chosen ____ motor because ____.
+We have chosen dc gearbox motors motor because ____.
 We will have two motors, one for each of the front wheels that we will be able to actuate independently to steer the car.

 Motor driver